 Between Torquay and Princetown, and stretching as far inland as to Colac, the Great Otway National Park is 1000 square kilometres of temperate rain forest.
 Discover pristine rain forest and breathtaking waterfalls.
-Receiving Victoria’s highest rainfall annually, the parks mesmerising waterfalls flow year-round, meaning there is no bad time to visit!
+Receiving Victoria’s highest rainfall annually, the parks mesmerising waterfalls flow year-round, meaning there is no bad time to visit.
 Explorers of all abilities can enjoy the Otways, with countless waterfalls, forests, cliff top walks and coastal trails to explore.
 Whether you have eight minutes or eight days the Otways is sure to delight!

 The Otways have some of the most beautiful waterfalls you will ever see!
 One of the most recognisable waterfalls, and most popular for visitors, is Triplet Falls.
 Easily accessible on expanded boardwalks, trek your way into the clearing to discover three distinct cascades flowing amongst the moss-covered trees and dense rain forest.
 Look out for Mountain Ash trees on your way, generated from a seed the size of a single grain of sand, they have grown to 200-year-old beauties.
 Don’t forget to look down, surrounding the paths you’ll see an array of moss and fungi.
 These funky growths are key to the survival of the forest and help keep the delicate ecosystem in balance.

 Visit the Hopetoun Falls and see them crashing into the Aire River.
-A viewing platform is just a short walk from the carpark, for those who want to get closer though, a steeper walk will take you to the falls pools.
+A viewing platform is just a short walk from the car park, for those who want to get closer though, a steeper walk will take you to the falls pools.
 Visit after rain when they are at their most spectacular, or enjoy the spray from the crashing water on a hot day.

 Still want more?
 Check out Beauchamp Falls!
 Crashing over the cliff face the falls pour down into a large pool.
-A three-kilometer round trip will take you closer to the falls where you can enjoy them from a nearby viewing platform.
+A three-kilometre round trip will take you closer to the falls where you can enjoy them from a nearby viewing platform.
 Be careful when visiting after rain as the path quickly becomes slippery.

 Cape Otway is the southernmost point of the Great Ocean Road.
 Looking out over the Bass Strait, Cape Otway is home to mainland Australia’s oldest surviving lighthouse.
 Built in 1848, it was hoped that the lighthouse would reduce the number of tragic shipwrecks occurring along the coastline.
 For many migrants in the 19th century, the lighthouse was the first sign of land after leaving Europe, Asia, and North America.